BestTimesToVisit.com Logo

 Sunrise Serenity at Mather Point

 Witness the canyon awaken in a symphony of color from Mather Point, the South Rim's most accessible viewpoint.
-Arrive before dawn to secure a prime spot and watch as the first rays of sun paint the ancient rock layers in hues of orange, pink, and gold.
-The quiet stillness before the crowds arrive is truly magical.
+Arrive before dawn to secure a prime spot and watch as the first rays of sun paint the vast chasm in hues of orange, pink, and purple, revealing intricate geological layers.

 Hike the South Kaibab Trail to Ooh Aah Point